JetSetIlly/Gopher2600/README.md

 `Gopher2600` tries to emulate the visual effect of a CRT television.
 This is by no means complete and is an area of active development.

-Individual CRT effects can be turned on and off.
 In playmode the preferences window can by opened by pressing `F10`.

 <img src=".screenshots/crt_playmode_prefs_window.png" height="400" alt="crt playmode preferences window"/>

 In the debugger the preferences window can be opened from the `Debugger` menu and a preview can be seen in the `TV Screen` by pressing the `CRT Preview` checkbox.

+The effects can be turned off completely with the `Pixel Perfect` option.
+In this mode, there is still the option to specify pixel fade.
+This is roughly equivalent to the `phosphor` effect.

 ## Configuration Directory